-Now we know what i.e. and e.g. mean, let’s take a look at how to use them.
+Now that we know what i.e. and e.g. mean, let's look at how to use them.
 Here are a few things to remember:

-Each letter in the abbreviation is followed by a period (i.e. and e.g.).
+- Place a period after each letter in the abbreviation (i.e. and e.g.).

-If they’re at the beginning of a sentence, the first letter is capitalized (I.e. and E.g.).
+- Capitalize the first letter if they’re at the beginning of a sentence (I.e. and E.g.).

 Here's what i.e. looks like in action:

-In this example, i.e. was used to specify the amount of time “shortly” referred to: one to two business days.
+In this example, i.e. specifies the amount of time "shortly" refers to (one to two business days).

 Now, we’ll take a look at how to use e.g. in a sentence:

 Thanks for exploring a potential partnership with me today.
-I’ve attached additional documents (e.g., resource #1, resource #2, and resource #3) providing more information about our premium plan pricing and the benefits it includes.
+I've attached additional documents (e.g., resource #1, resource #2, and resource #3) providing more information about our premium plan pricing and its benefits.

 I look forward to discussing these resources in our next meeting on September 20th.
 Please let me know if you have any questions in the meantime.

 Here, e.g. is used to list examples of information the sender of the email is providing to the prospect.
-It gives the audience a clearer idea of what to expect in the attachments.
+It gives the recipient a clearer idea of what to expect in the attachments.

 Not sure if you’ve used the correct abbreviation?
 Here’s a fun trick: double-check your sentence and substitute the English phrase for the abbreviation.
 The examples below show what this looks like:

-“I’ll provide feedback on the slides shortly -- in other words, one to two business days.”
+- "I'll get back to you shortly — in other words, one to two business days"

-“I’ve attached additional documents (for example, resource #1, resource #2, and resource #3) providing more information about our premium pricing plan and the benefits it includes.”
+- "I've attached additional documents (for example, resource #1, resource #2, and resource #3) providing more information about our premium pricing plan and its benefits."

 Once your sentence sounds correct, add the abbreviation in again.
 Now you're all set to send your email, memo, or Tweet to the masses.